pmusau17/pmusau17.github.io/musings.md

 <div class="align-left" style="display: inline-block">
-<blockquote class="embedly-card"><h4><a href="https://www.brainpickings.org/2018/05/09/a-brave-and-startling-truth-maya-angelou/">A Brave and Startling Truth: Maya Angelou’s Stunning Humanist Poem That Flew to Space, Inspired by Carl Sagan and Read by Astrophysicist Janna Levin</a></h4><p> 'Out of such chaos, of such contradiction
-We learn that we are neither devils nor divines.'</p></blockquote>
+<blockquote class="embedly-card"><h4><a href="https://www.brainpickings.org/2018/05/09/a-brave-and-startling-truth-maya-angelou/">A Brave and Startling Truth</a></h4><p>Maya Angelou’s Stunning Humanist Poem That Flew to Space, Inspired by Carl Sagan and Read by Astrophysicist Janna Levin.
+'Out of such chaos, of such contradiction We learn that we are neither devils nor divines.'</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
 </div>